 Example: BCFHSBC_ar20101Dec

-The plus (+) sign in the naming convention for {SequenceOfDocument} and {Month} indicates that encoding is optional, Table II shows the text types and the respective codes for document naming convention and Table III presents the examples of documents in MaCFE text collection.
+The plus (+) sign in the naming convention for {SequenceOfDocument} and {Month} indicates that encoding is optional, because some documents only provide the year of publication and do not include the sequence and month of publication.
+Table 2 shows the text types and the respective codes assigned for document naming convention and Table 3 presents the examples of documents in MaCFE text collection.

-Table II.
-Type and Code for Document’s Naming Convention
+TABLE 2.
+Type and code for document naming convention